Course Syllabus

 University Policies

-Michigan Tech complies with all federal and state laws and regulations regarding discrimination, including the Americans with Disabilities Act of 1990.
-If you have a disability and need a reasonable accommodation for equal access to education or services at Michigan Tech, please call Dr. Gloria Melton from the Dean of Students Office, at 487-2212.
-For other concerns about discrimination, you may contact your advisor, department head (Dr. Linda Ott) or the Affirmative Action Office, at 487-3310.
+Academic regulations and procedures are governed by University policy.
+Academic dishonesty cases will be handled in accordance the University's policies.
+If you have a disability that could affect your performance in this class or that requires an accommodation under the Americans with Disabilities Act, please see me as soon as possible so that we can make appropriate arrangements.
+The Affirmative Action Office has asked that you be made aware of the following: Michigan Tech complies with all federal and state laws and regulations regarding discrimination, including the Americans with Disabilities Act of 1990.
+If you have a disability and need a reasonable accommodation for equal access to education or services at Michigan Tech, please call the Dean of Students Office, at 487-2212.
+For other concerns about discrimination, you may contact your advisor, department chair or the Affirmative Action Office, at 487-3310.

 Important Links